cwmatthew/clarusway-devenv/README.md

   - [ ] Open `git-bash.exe` with **elevated rights** (click start and type `git bash` then click the application with `ctrl+shift` pressed) and run`pacman -S zsh --noconfirm --overwrite='*'`.

-*Please note that, in order to run above command, you should have* [configured git for windows](#Configure Git for Windows).
+*Please note that, in order to run above command, you should have* configured git for windows](#configure-git-for-windows).

 - [ ] Open Windows Terminal from start menu, and select Ubuntu 20.04 from the list at the tab bar of the application, update WSL Ubuntu repository database and pre-installed applications by typing following command on Ubuntu console: